lmskarpness/log-lib/README.md

 char input[30];

 printf("Enter a message: ");
-scanf("%[^\n]s", input);
+scanf("%29[^\n]s", input);

 data_t input_data;
 input_data.string = input;
 ```

 In the above example, the user is prompted for input.
 The data received will be everything up to the new line character `\n`.
-> Note: The above code snippet does not account for inputs greater than 30 characters and will abort the program if that limit is exceeded.
+> Note: The above code snippet does not account for inputs greater than 29 characters and will abort the program if that limit is exceeded.
+The 30th character is '\0'.

 Finally, the message can be added to the log.
 Then the log can be saved to a file and the logger can be closed.